 The Pacific Northwest is known for the outdoors, and Patagonia put the company on the map as one of the go-to outdoorsy destinations in the country.
 Known equally for its top-quality outdoor clothing as it is for its dedication to environmental activism, Patagonia has transcended sporting wear to become an accountable lifestyle brand.
 Patagonia utilizes thoughtful processes to create long-lasting gear for both sporting and leisure.

 The visionary tailor of our generation has continued to gain relevance by blending his world of modern suiting with unexpected talent from emerging athletes to rappers.
 Thom’s signature four bars can be found everywhere from a perfectly tailored skinny suit to a more casual sweatshirt.

 Casual wear Japanese retailer Uniqlo is known for its well-designed and budget-friendly wardrobe staples.
-While Uniqlo’s basic tees and sweaters are highly recommended for everyday layering, the game-changing technology behind HEATTECH thermals and moisture-wicking AIRism can’t be beat for its price point.
+While Uniqlo’s basic tees and sweaters are highly recommended for everyday layering, the game-changing technology behind Heattech thermals and moisture-wicking AIRism can’t be beaten for their price point.
 Also watch for noteworthy collaborations with institutions like the Louvre museum, artists like Keith Haring, and designers like Christophe Lemaire (shown above).